gaggle/gaggle/source/_posts/2017-no-room-for-dedicated-testers.md

 and we're looking for a place to put it that sets up the same virtuous pressure as we put on developers when they have to maintain the code they write.
-We need someone to deeply care about quality, not just because we abstractly know poor quality is bad for business, but because they are *inconvenienced* by the lack of it.
+We need someone that cares deeply about quality, not just because abstractly we know poor quality is bad for business, but because they are **inconvenienced** by the lack of it.
 And it must be someone who has the power to do something about it, someone who can affect change once they are fed up with hitting issues.
-It needs to be a role who deeply uses the product, because who else will find and feel the bugs?
+It needs to be a role who deeply **uses** the product, because who else will find and feel the bugs?

 I think I'm describing product owners here,